Insert Data¶

 - For additional info on DataJoint syntax, including table definitions and inserts, see these additional tutorials

-Let's start by importing the spyglass
+Let's start by importing the spyglass package, along with a few others.

 import os